| 2002 |

 | 2008 |

-NCS-1 differentially modulates voltage-gated Ca2+ channels in growth cones versus somata of regenerating Lymnaea neurons; a dominant-negative C-terminal NCS-1 peptide selectively reduces current density, slope conductance, and shifts reversal potential in growth cones but not somata. |
+NCS-1 differentially modulates voltage-gated Ca2+ channels in growth cones versus somata of regenerating Lymnaea neurons.
+A dominant-negative C-terminal NCS-1 peptide selectively reduces peak and sustained Ca2+ current densities, slope conductance, and shifts reversal potential in growth cones, but has no significant effect on somatic Ca2+ channels. |

-Whole-cell patch-clamp in growth cones and somata, dominant-negative peptide application |
+Whole-cell patch-clamp in growth cones and somata of identified neurons (Lymnaea PeA neurons), dominant-negative NCS-1 C-terminal peptide |

 The European journal of neuroscience |